MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 As per the standard usage of R, the current user starts the R executable and interacts with the application via the R Language and the R Interpreter.
 The R language provides OS-level access via the `system` function.
 With this function, a user can execute an OS command such as `system(“rmdir –r C:\\tmp”)`.
 While this is useful functionality for individual users, **it is also a potential entry point through which the computer's security could be compromised.**

 R Server provides various [API calls](api.md) that permit the execution of R scripts and R code.
 All authentication takes place on the operationalization web node, and the execution of the R code is managed through R Server's custom version of RServe add-on component.
 Rserve provides a TCP/IP interface to the R Interpreter running on the machine.
 By default, Rserve runs on the same machine as the operationalization compute node.
-RServe is started by Windows Service (RServeWinService) that runs under a virtual service account.
+RServe is started by Windows Service (RServeWinService) that runs under a virtual service account with low privileges.
 RServe inherits the permissions of that virtual service account.
 In the default configuration, Rserve will only accept socket connections from `localhost`.
 In other words, only thoses processes running on the same machine where RServe is running can directly connect to it and execute R code.

 >[!Important]
 >The operationalization compute node should, ideally, be the only local process that connects to RServe.
 To help ensure this is the case, a username and password is required to validate any connection between RServe and a client process.